TheodoreChu/append-editor/README.md

 The instructions for local setup can be found [here](https://docs.standardnotes.org/extensions/local-setup).
 All commands are performed in the root directory:

+1. Fork the [repository](https://github.com/theodorechu/append-editor) on GitHub
+2. [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your fork of the repository
+3. Type `cd append-editor`
-1. Run `npm install` to locally install the packages in `package.json`
+4. Run `npm install` to locally install the packages in `package.json`
-2. Create `ext.json` as shown [here](https://docs.standardnotes.org/extensions/local-setup) with `url: "http://localhost:8003/dist/index.html"`.
+5. Create `ext.json` as shown [here](https://docs.standardnotes.org/extensions/local-setup) with `url: "http://localhost:8003/dist/index.html"`.
 Optionally, create your `ext.json` as a copy of `ext.json.sample`.
-3. Install http-server using `sudo npm install -g http-server`
+6. Install http-server using `sudo npm install -g http-server`
-4. Start the server at `http://localhost:8003` using `npm run server`
+7. Start the server at `http://localhost:8003` using `npm run server`
-5. Import the extension into the [web](https://app.standardnotes.org) or [desktop](https://standardnotes.org/download) app with `http://localhost:8003/ext.json`.
+8. Import the extension into the [web](https://app.standardnotes.org) or [desktop](https://standardnotes.org/download) app with `http://localhost:8003/ext.json`.
-6. To build the editor, open another command window and run `npm run build`.
+9. To build the editor, open another command window and run `npm run build`.
 For live builds, use `npm run watch`.
 You can also run `npm run start` and open the editor at `http://localhost:8080`.

 ## License
 Copyright (c) Theodore Chu.
 All Rights Reserved.
 Licensed under [AGPL-3.0](https://github.com/TheodoreChu/append-editor/blob/master/LICENSE).